fani-lab/OpeNTF/README.md

 **Step 1.** Download and install Docker from here: [Get Docker | Docker Docs](https://docs.docker.com/get-started/get-docker/)

-**Step 2.** Pull a ready-made image I've prepared from the Docker Hub.
+**Step 2.** Pull a ready-made image we've prepared from the Docker Hub.
 It's about 26 GB.

 In a terminal, run the following command: